CaZual-T/CZT-Mega-Sync/README.md

 ## How to use (sync folder client) (existing mod.czt install)
 - Run MegaCZT.
-- Paste the shared folder link into MEGA Folder URL entry.      *- OPTIONAL: only needed if the url changed.*
+- Paste a shared MEGA folder link into the MEGA Folder URL entry.      *- OPTIONAL: only needed if the url changed.*
 - Click auto path (for RoN) or Manual Path for any location.      *- OPTIONAL: only needed if you intend to switch install location.*
 - Download.